adonisjs/legacy.adonisjs.com/docs/docs/guides/database/04-relationships/01-introduction.md

 console.log(user.profile)
 ```

-## Preloading deep relationship
+## Preloading nested relationship

 Imagine you user model has a relation to profile, and profile model has a relation to address.
-You can preload and element of a relationship by passing a preload function as a second argument:
+You can preload an element of a relationship by passing a preload function as a second argument:

 ```ts
 const user = auth.user